About

 • Ages: 3–12 years old

 One testimonial states, “We chose CMA because of their top quality instructors and their multi-dimensional approach to music.
 It’s so much more than piano lessons!”
-Another testimonial from a mother of five Children’s Music Academy graduates describes driving two hours to attend for over 11 years, having multiple children in classes at the same time, and mentions that her children have gone on to play piano, guitar, bass, drums, and fiddle, with one planning to take the CMA Master’s program, and describes the teachers as loving and caring.
+Another testimonial from a mother of five Children's Music Academy graduates describes driving two hours to attend for over 11 years, mentions having multiple children in classes on the same day, and notes that her children have gone on to play piano, guitar, bass, drums, fiddle, and to enroll in the CMA Master’s program, and describes the teachers as loving and caring.

 • Ages: 3–12 years old

 One testimonial states, “We chose CMA because of their top quality instructors and their multi-dimensional approach to music.
 It’s so much more than piano lessons!”
-Another testimonial from a mother of five Children’s Music Academy graduates describes driving two hours to attend for over 11 years, having multiple children in classes at the same time, and mentions that her children have gone on to play piano, guitar, bass, drums, and fiddle, with one planning to take the CMA Master’s program, and describes the teachers as loving and caring.
+Another testimonial from a mother of five Children's Music Academy graduates describes driving two hours to attend for over 11 years, mentions having multiple children in classes on the same day, and notes that her children have gone on to play piano, guitar, bass, drums, fiddle, and to enroll in the CMA Master’s program, and describes the teachers as loving and caring.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.